jerryq0101/Qish-Unix-Shell/README.md

 ## Performance

-Qish Overall average: <strong>0.325ms</strong>\
+Qish Overall average: <strong>0.298ms</strong>\
-Bash Overall average: <strong>30.761ms</strong>\
+Bash Overall average: <strong>30.606ms</strong>\
 \
-Interestingly, this shell performs quite fast despite the lack of optimization relative to bash.
+Interestingly, qish performs quite fast despite the lack of optimization relative to bash.
 However, this is likely due to the lack of functionalities of the shell.
 (E.g. No histories from up down arrow).

-The tests cover a variety of operations including basic file operations, file content operations, directory manipulation, complex piping operations, to system information.
+The tests cover a variety of operations including basic file operations, file content operations, directory manipulation, complex piping operations, to system information in attempt to simulate performance.

 More details on the tests can be found in `performance.c`.